Branching Strategy – Introduction

 The Topic Branch Workflow (this can also be referred to as the Feature Branch Workflow) is based on creating disposable branches in Git that can contain the code necessary for the topic (aka: feature, bugfix or task).
 We like calling the branches “topic” to show that we can make any change we want in this branch.
 The idea is to help teams not get hung up on a feature branch being a “feature.”
 Some feature development could take months, but we think you can do this through several small branches instead of one long-running feature branch.
 In this model, a disposable branch is created from the master branch and all active development (commits, unit tests, code review) is done outside of the stable master branch.
 When the code is ready, a Pull Request can be made that compares the changes in the topic branch with those on master and can be merged in on approval.

 Topic branches should reflect individual tasks and require 4-6 hours to complete.
-Sure, this is just a guideline, but anything larger than a day of development may need to be organized into smaller topic branches.
+While this is just a guideline, anything larger than a day of development may need to be organized into smaller topic branches.
 As your development team embraces this process, they will learn and become better over time at developing smaller topic tasks.

 Here’s how it goes: